mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### non-ref-forwarding class components

 Support for non-ref-forwarding class components in the `component` prop or as immediate `children` has been dropped.
 If you were using `unstable_createStrictModeTheme` or didn't see any warnings related to `findDOMNode` in `React.StrictMode` then you don't need to do anything.
-Otherwise check out the ["Caveat with refs" section in our composition guide](/guides/composition/#caveat-with-refs) to find out how to migrate.
+Otherwise check out the [Caveat with refs](/guides/composition/#caveat-with-refs) section in the composition guide to find out how to migrate.
 This change affects almost all components where you're using the `component` prop or passing `children` to components that require `children` to be elements (e.g. `<MenuList><CustomMenuItem /></MenuList>`)

 ### System